TurkiAltassan/TurkiAltassan/README.md

 ###

-<h4 align="center">1.Analyzing Sales, Customers, and Point of Sale Performance - Data Analysis: In this analysis, #Power BI 💻 was used to analyze data 🎯 extracted from Kaggle, with the aim of studying sales performance and understanding customer behavior more deeply.
-Key findings included:<br>Category of customers by purchasing behavior and geography.
+<h4 align="center">1.Analyzing Sales, Customers, and Point of Sale Performance - Data Analysis: In this analysis, #Power BI 💻 was used to analyze data 🎯 extracted from Kaggle, with the aim of studying sales performance and understanding customer behavior more deeply.<br>Key findings included:<br>Category of customers by purchasing behavior and geography.
 Identification of the most selling and profitable product lines.
 Analyzing payment methods and financial performance of each branch.
 This analysis helped provide clear insights to support strategic decision-making, such as improving membership programs, investing in the most in-demand products, and developing financial policies.</h4>